 - 1. Students are to be dressed in full and correct Day Uniform; see Uniform and Grooming. - 2.
-Students are to arrive at the College before 8:30am. - 3.
-Students are to assemble in Servant Court (see College map) where they will be met by their PC teacher and Peer Support Leaders.
+Students are to arrive at the College before 8:30am. - Students are to assemble in Servant Court (see College map) where they will be met Senior Students and Peer Support Leaders who will escort them to their Pastoral Care class.